National Football Championship (Pakistan): Karachi-Dhaka rivalry (1961–1971)

-In the early 1960s, the National Football Championship structure in Pakistan transitioned from provincial to divisional based teams.
-Between 1960 and 1966, Karachi Division and Dacca Division began dominating when the two teams won five consecutive national championships between 1960 and 1966.
-Much of the credit was due to the better organised and well-attended Dhaka League that gave a level of competitive professionalism in East Pakistan, which lacked in West Pakistan.
-Many leading players affiliated with Dhaka League clubs, both from West and East Pakistan, were chosen to represent the East Pakistan provincial team or the Dhaka Division team in the National Championship.

-Before the Bangladesh Liberation War, the 1969–70 National Championship was won by Chittagong Division in East Pakistan as they beat Peshawar in the final at Comilla.
-A year later without teams from East Pakistan, Pakistan Airlines won its first ever national championship in Multan after overcoming Karachi in the final.
+Before the Bangladesh Liberation War, the 1969–70 National Championship was won by Chittagong Division in East Pakistan as they beat Peshawar Division in the final at Comilla.
+A year later without teams from East Pakistan, Pakistan Airlines won its first ever national championship in Multan after overcoming Karachi Division in the final.

 Pakistan Airlines dominance (1971–1991)

 After the formation of Bangladesh in December 1971, clubs from East Pakistan stopped featuring in the league.
 Football mainly survived on the basis of sports budgets of majority of the departmental teams and armed forces teams which already dominated in West Pakistan, which hired footballers as employees and provided them with a basic wage to play for their sides and work full time in the off-season.
 These government entities primarily used investment in sports as evidence of their Corporate Social Responsibility, with little incentive to develop talent or professionalise their set-ups.
 Similar system was also prevalent in several countries such as the Soviet Union, and was abolished in these nations after the 1960s.